spacetelescope/bibcat/README.md

 ## Quick start

 There is a CLI interface to bibcat.
-After installation with `pip install -e .`, a `bibcat` cli will be available from the terminal.
+After installation with `pip install .`, a `bibcat` cli will be available from the terminal.
 Run `bibcat --help` from the terminal to display the available commands.
 All commands also have their own help.
 For example to see the options for classifying papers, run `bibcat train --help`.

 - First, set the three user BIBCAT_XXX_DIR environment variables specified above, in particular `BIBCAT_DATA_DIR` points to the location of your input JSON files.